zhandos717/doc/en/components/action-button.md

 <a name="color"></a>
 ## Color

-For *ActionButton* there is a set of methods that allow you to set the button color:
+For *ActionButton*, there is a set of methods to set the button color:
 `primary()`, `secondary()`, `warning()`, `success()`, and `error()`.

 ```php